yhirose/cpp-peglib/README.md

 Make a parser with parser combinators
 -------------------------------------

-Instead of makeing a parser by parsing PEG syntax text, we can also construct a parser by hand with *parser combinatorss*.
+Instead of making a parser by parsing PEG syntax text, we can also construct a parser by hand with *parser combinators*.
 Here is an example:

 ```cpp
 using namespace peg;